ruggeri/tech-notes/randos/automotive/engines/02c-v-twin.md

   the V-twins.
 - I can't find any justification for the belief that V-Twins make more low-end torque than inline twins.
+  - I think that maybe V-Twins tend to have longer strokes, because of their geometry.
+  - But then we ask again whether longer strokes even make more torque.
+  - And we also have the question: do we care about engine torque if we can always adjust gearing to produce more torque at the wheel?
+  - I think that if the engine produces more torque down low, you can accelerate better in first gear?
 - I think that the main tradeoff is really about packaging and cost.
   - It's easier to fit an inline twin into a bike.
   - Cost to produce and maintenance are cheaper on the inline twin.
 You only have one case, valvetrain, et cetera.
+- OTOH, V-Twin might be narrower (when mounted transversely), because it's only one cylinder.

 ## Sources